-- 26. (1) Pursuant to this overall responsibility, the board shall approve and monitor the overall business strategy of the regulated financial institution, taking into account long-term financial interest of the regulated financial institution, its exposure to risk, and its ability to manage risk effectively. - (2) The Board shall approve and oversee the formulation and implementation of the following in relation to the regulated financial institution's; - a) overall risk strategy, including its risk tolerance/appetite;

-- b) policies for risk, risk management and compliance, including anti-money laundering and combating the financing of terrorism (AML/CFT) risk; - c) internal controls system; - d) corporate governance framework, principles and corporate values including a code of conduct or comparable document; and - e) compensation system.
+- 13. a) Pursuant to its overall responsibility, the Board shall approve and monitor the overall business strategy of the Regulated Financial Institution, taking into account long-term financial interest of the Regulated Financial Institution, its exposure to risk, and its ability to manage risk effectively. - b) The Board shall approve and oversee the formulation and implementation of the following in relation to the Regulated Financial Institution; - (i) overall risk strategy, including its risk tolerance/appetite; - (ii) policies for risk, risk management and compliance, including anti-money laundering and combating the financing of terrorism (AML/CFT) risk; - (iii) internal controls system; - (iv) corporate governance framework, principles and corporate values including a code of conduct or comparable document; and - (v) compensation system.